sumnerevans/sumnerevans.com/content/posts/travel/2021-dc-montreal/2021-09-12-dc-to-montreal/index.rst

 side were a variety of common household items from various time periods which defined the domestic sphere.
 In the middle of the exhibit were a number of models of famous homes and housing structures like apartments.
-There were models of Monticello, Mount Vernon, and Oak Alley.
-All of which I have visited.
-I wrote about `my visit to Oak Alley <oa_>`_ a few years ago on this blog.
+There were models of Monticello, Mount Vernon, and Oak Alley; all of which I have visited.
+I wrote about `my visit to Oak Alley
+<../../2016-17-caribbean-cruise/2016-12-27-new-orleans-la/>`_ a few years ago on
+this blog.
 There were also models of other famous homes like Fallingwater.

-.. _oa: ../../2016-17-caribbean-cruise/2016-12-27-new-orleans-la/

 At about 13:00, I left to hop on the train to DCA for my flight to Montreal.
 Using the Metro to get to DCA is very easy since it's just a normal stop on one